Skip to main content

 Building upon the foundational knowledge of electrolytes and hormones, we can now examine the specific operational circuits that govern this relationship.
 The body utilizes sophisticated feedback loops to monitor and adjust electrolyte concentrations in real-time.
 The most critical of these is the Renin-Angiotensin-Aldosterone System (RAAS).

-This multi-organ system is the primary regulator of and sodium-potassium balance.
+This multi-organ system is the primary regulator of blood pressure and sodium-potassium balance.
 Its function is a clear illustration of how the body translates a perceived deficit into a cascade of hormonal responses designed to restore stability.

 The Renin-Angiotensin-Aldosterone System Explained